waywardmonkeys/waywardmonkeys.org/content/2014-11-enginering-the-software-commons.rst

 Resources beyond the imagination of someone in 1995 are available to almost everyone today.
 Tools and services are often better than they were in the past.
 Many major ecosystems are built largely or entirely on Open Source or Free Software.
+Many companies rely on Open Source or Free Software at their core, whether it be the compilers the use, the operating systems, the databases, the programming languages or libraries.

 So why the Nostalgia?
 ---------------------